astroHongbo/astroHongbo.github.io/_pages/about.md

   - /about.html
 ---

-My research is focused on astrophysics with a broad interest in topics compact stars, asteroseismology, gravity dynamics, and gravitational waves.
+My research is focused on astrophysics with a broad interest in topics compact stars, asteroseismology, gravitational dynamics, and gravitational waves.